The Force USA G9, Force USA Monster G9, is one of five all-in-one home gym and functional trainer units offered by Force USA.

-Each upright on the Monster G9 power rack has sixteen 1″ diameter holes for installing the j-hooks, safety spotter arms and dip station.
+Each upright on the Force USA G9 power rack has sixteen 1″ diameter holes for installing the j-hooks, safety spotter arms and dip station.
 The G9 has uniform 3.75″ hole spacing just like the G6 and G12.

 A NOTE ON MAX J-HOOK HOLE HEIGHT:

-Because of the pulley design, the uppermost two j-hook holes are inaccessible on the Monster G9 (and G12)…sort of.
+Because of the pulley design, the uppermost two j-hook holes are inaccessible on the Force USA G9 (and G12)…sort of.
 Let me explain:

 The functional trainer is designed such that the j-hook (or spotter arms or dip attachment) should always be below the pulley.
 This is because the cable runs from the pulley to the top of the rack, and is positioned directly in front of the j-hook holes.
 In other words, the cable blocks the holes above it, so the attachments must go below the pulley.